Regulatory Roadmap Initiative

 Work is underway to create a Regulatory Roadmap for contractors, in accordance with legislative direction and funding.
 Other sectors and several local jurisdictions have expressed an interest in developing Regulatory Roadmaps for additional business sectors.

-The Ash Center for Democratic Governance and Innovation at the John F. Kennedy School of Government, Harvard University, recognized the Washington State Department of Commerce’s Regulatory Roadmap initiative as a semifinalist in the 2017 Innovations in American Government Awards competition.
-The Regulatory Roadmap will compete to be named a Finalist in the competition and have the chance to be awarded the $100,000 grand prize.
+The Ash Center for Democratic Governance and Innovation at the John F. Kennedy School of Government, Harvard University, recognized Commerce’s Regulatory Roadmap initiative as a Top 25 Program in the 2017 Innovations in American Government Awards competition.
 Read more

 Roadmap for Restaurants